 When a visitor types a domain name, the browser queries DNS servers for its IP address.
 The process, also known as forward DNS lookup, resolves the domain names to IP addresses, enabling users to connect to websites without memorizing IP addresses.

 But you could also configure your server to reverse the DNS lookup process.
-This article guides you on everything you need to know on reverse DNS and how to configure one.
+This article guides you on everything you need to know on reverse DNS and how to configure it.

 Let’s get started.